Challenge: Developing a Load Balancing Database

 A public-owned electric utility in the Western/Northwestern U.S. needed to modernize its software for gathering meteorological and streamflow data.
 Their existing system was difficult to configure and maintain and could not handle the number of data sources available via the internet.
 This data can significantly impact plant usage planning and operations.
 For example, by knowing the depth of the snowpack, river flow, and forecasted temperatures, it is possible to make proactive decisions about dam operations to maximize generation and avoid flooding.
 The solution the utility envisioned does exactly this.

 The program would need the ability to read thousands of sources of relevant data in a variety of formats.
 The system would gather data at various intervals, ranging from minutes to days, and would process disparate data formats, requiring significant transformation before being loaded into their data analysis systems.
 Additionally, the utility anticipated that the load on the system could double in the first few years of use.
-Because of the mission-critical nature of the application, the high-performance requirements, and the need for customization, they sought out IntelliTect to assist their team in developing an architecture and building an initial product.
+Because of the mission-critical nature of the application, the high-performance requirements, and the need for customization, they sought out IntelliTect to assist their team in developing the architecture and building an initial product.

 Products & Services Used: